rogov-dvp/ChatBot-COSC-310/README.md

 Google Firebase is currently hosting our [site](https://chatbot-310-app.firebaseapp.com/).

-Apart from hosting, Firebase allows us easily to connect to DialogFlow since they are both maintained by Google.
+As well, since we already have a project with Firebase, it allowed us to easily connect the same project with DialogFlow since they are both maintained by Google.

 ## About

-Devleoped By: *Alex Rogov,Ahmad Raza Jamal, Florencia Chomski, Paul Zapote, Kshitij Suri*
+Devleoped By: *Alex Rogov, Ahmad Raza Jamal, Florencia Chomski, Paul Zapote, Kshitij Suri*

 University of British Columbia | Software Engineering Course | 2020 Spring